-Cambian Pengwern College – Update as of 3rd July
+Cambian Dilston College – Update as of 3rd September

 College Status - Open

-18 - Number of students currently at home with parents / guardians
+17 - Number of students currently at home with parents / guardian

 Other comments / notes

-We are planning for our schools and colleges to remain open and that our Day and Termly Students will return soon.
+We are planning for our schools and colleges remain open and that our Day and Termly Students will return after the Easter break.
 What we are unable to do, at this time, is be clear about the timing of this.
 There are a number of factors that we have to consider.

-- Whilst the government announced an initial three week period of encouraged self-isolation and social distancing, we understand that depending on the impact of this initiative this period will be extended.
+- Whilst the government announced an initial three week period of encouraged self-isolation and social distancing, we understand that depending on the impact of this initiative this period may well be extended.

 In order for us to plan most effectively, we would ask you to support us with the following:

-- You should confirm your intentions regarding the return of your child.
+- On 14th April you should confirm your intentions regarding the return of your child.